A bridge inhabited for more than 500 years

 A view of the Elorn from your window

 On the quaysides, rich merchants built grand houses.
 These stand as evidence of the town’s lucrative port activities, linked to the export of linen and leather.
 The 17th and 18th century buildings are decorated with ornate skylights, turrets, half-timbering etc., and the moon-shaped coats-of-arms that have become the town’s emblem.
-Local yellowy-ochre stone from Logonna adds a touch of warm colour to your walk, which takes you past the Maison de la Sirène (Mermaid’s House), the Maison de la Sénéchaussée (Bailiwick’s House) and the Maison des 13 Lunes (House of the 13 Moons).
+The ochre-yellow Logonna stone adds warmth to your walk around Maison de la Sirène, Maison de la Sénéchaussée or Maison des 13 Lunes.
+In the Saint Thomas neighbourhood and in the pedestrian streets, enter the artists’ workshops – you’re bound to be surprised!

 Riverbanks full of charm

 After following the heritage trail through narrow streets steeped in history, you can continue your walk along the banks of the river Elorn – or along the towpath if you want to go further.
-Whether you’re walking or cycling, this is the ideal way to combine the pleasures of the open air with discovering historic sites.
-Fishermen can enjoy a bit of peace and quiet, trying their luck with the salmon and trout.
+On foot or bike (electric bike – Ti vélo – rental stations are all over the town), your escapades will combine the joys of the outdoors and the discovery of historic sites, such as the Briqueterie, a major industrial site upstream of the inhabited bridge.
+In summer, you can gently canoe down the Elorn.

 A town that buzzes with life

-Landerneau’s days of prosperity left the town with a definite taste for markets, shopping and all kinds of trading.
+Landerneau, city of the moon’s days of prosperity left the town with a definite taste for markets, shopping and all kinds of trading.
 The town centre has lots of attractive and interesting shops.
 And this is where a certain Monsieur Leclerc established his first grocer’s shop in 1949 (Leclerc is now a major French hypermarket chain).
-This same dynamism can still be found today in the ‘Fonds Hélène et Edouard Leclerc pour la Culture’, a cultural centre that organises major exhibitions, such as the Giacometti exhibition in 2015.
-The same dynamism puts a buzz into the many festivals, exhibitions and other events – in fact there’s always something going on in Landerneau!
+This dynamism is also found in the Hélène et Edouard Leclerc Fund for Culture, which organises major contemporary art exhibitions.
+The same dynamism puts a buzz into the many festivals, exhibitions and other events.
+At the “Fête du Bruit” festival, contemporary music fills the summer air!
+In fact there’s always something going on in Landerneau!